orbcode/orbuculum/README.md

     > ./ofiles/orbuculum -g 9999 -b md/ -c 0,text,"%c"

-However, that's probably over-complicated now...the orbuculum -f option supports ongoing streaming from a file directly.
+However, that's probably over-complicated now...just use the orbuculum -s option to hook to any source that is pumping out clean SWO data.
 This information is just left here to show the flexibilities you have got available.